 Day to day, Space Division elements manage Space Shuttle processing support, including activities at Cape Canaveral and at the Johnson Space Center.
 Other Space Division components oversee the development of the Shuttle launch capability at Vandenberg AFB.
-Still others are involved in developing the Inertial Upper ity at Vandenberg AFB.
 Still others are involved in developing the Inertial Upper Stage and engineering the spacecraft that will fly in the Shuttle cargo bay.
 For missions themselves, General Henry adds a second national Space Transportation System hat as the DoD Manager for Space Shuttle Support Operations.